zhuyuntong/DL-demo/README.md

-# Target Speaker Separation Using Joint Training with Pitch Information
+# Target Speaker Separation Project

 This repository contains the implementation of a draft approach to target speaker separation (TSS) using pitch information as an auxiliary feature.
 The work integrates pitch extraction into the TSS task through two distinct strategies: concatenation and joint training.
 The following sections provide an overview of the model architecture, training strategies, and experimental setup used in this study.